Dec 16 2013

 - They’ve had a loved one(s) kidnapped by a stranger, sometimes repeatedly.
 (For example, are there any Metropolis supervillains that haven’t kidnapped Lois Lane at some point?)
 Normally, it’s EXTRAORDINARILY rare for someone to get kidnapped more than once by a stranger.
 I doubt it’s happened in U.S. history.
 It should certainly raise a lot of questions about why so many major-league criminals have an interest in kidnapping this particular journalist rather than any of the other major journalists in town.

 - Most superheroes are 1) extremely physically fit but 2) do NOT work out regularly at a gym or at home.
 If the investigator has access to credit card records, he can look for purchases of gym membership and/or fitness equipment.
 Most superheroes won’t have any.
-(If Clark Kent started bench-pressing thousands of pounds at a gym, it would raise a lot of questions).
+(If Clark Kent started bench-pressing thousands of pounds at a gym, it would raise a lot of questions, and any fitness equipment specialized enough to help a superhero train is suspicious enough that they probably wouldn’t keep it at their residence).

 - Most superheroes don’t have any kids or pets.
 First, there’s the time factor.
 Being a superhero is a major time commitment.
-There could also be security issues if a kid sees anything interesting or complains about his parent(s) disappearing every night.
+There could also be security issues if a kid sees anything interesting or mentions to a stranger that his parent(s) disappear every night.

 - Superheroes will give off lots of signs of combat experience but almost never have any military experience.
 (Even Captain America had only 1-2 years before getting iced).
-What sort of signs of combat experience might an investigator look for?
-Behaviorally, the person will probably pay a lot more attention to exit routes, habitually glance at anyone enters the room, and will avoid turning his back towards an entryway or window.
+These signs may include paying a lot more attention to exit routes, habitually glancing at anyone entering the room, and avoiding turning his/her back towards an entryway or window.

 - Adult superheroes are almost always college-educated.
 In contrast, 70% of U.S. adults don’t have a bachelor’s degree.